 Intra-uterine scarring can also lead to miscarriages.
 The good news is that the majority of these problems can be dealt with prior to conception through surgery, thus increasing your chances of a health pregnancy.
 Proper evaluation is crucial to see if a problem like this exists.

 Endocrine issues that warrant investigation include disease of the thyroid and pituitary glands, diabetes or polycystic ovarian syndrome.

-Luteal Phase defect (LPD) suggests that the woman’s own is suboptimal thus resulting in miscarriage.
+Luteal Phase defect (LPD) suggests that the ovaries of the uterus are suboptimal thus resulting in miscarriage.
 First line treatment for patients with a LFD is ovulation induction medications like clomiphene citrate.

 In the past, progesterone therapy has been popular; however, there are few if any studies that demonstrate benefit from empiric progesterone therapy.
 An informed approach is always the best step in evaluating potential endocrine issues.

 Immunological problems occur when the mother or carrier produces antibodies that indirectly cause clotting in blood vessels that lead to the developing fetus.
 The fetus is deprived of nutrients and dies in utero, causing a miscarriage.